MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/valid-checker.md

 ms.dyn365.ops.version: 10.0

 ---
-# Retail transaction consistency checker
+# Validate store transactions for statement calculation

 [!include [banner](includes/banner.md)]

-This topic describes the transaction consistency checker functionality in Microsoft Dynamics 365 Commerce.
-The consistency checker identifies and isolates inconsistent transactions before they are picked up by the statement posting process.
+This topic describes the store transaction validation functionality in Microsoft Dynamics 365 Commerce.
+The validation process identifies and marks transactions that will cause posting errors before they are picked up by the statement posting process.

-When a statement is posted, posting can fail due to inconsistent data in the commerce transaction tables.
-The data issue may be caused by unforeseen issues in the point of sale (POS) application, or if transactions were incorrectly imported from third-party POS systems.
+When attempting to post a statement the process can fail due to inconsistent data in the commerce transaction tables.
 Examples of how these inconsistencies may appear include:

 - The transaction total on the header table does not match the transaction total on the lines.
-- The line count on the header table does not match with the number of lines in the transaction table.
+- The number of items specified on the header table does not match with the number of items in the transaction table.
 - Taxes on the header table do not match the tax amount on the lines.

-When inconsistent transactions are picked up by the statement posting process, inconsistent sales invoices and payment journals are created, and the entire statement posting process fails as a result.
-Recovering the statements from such a state involves complex data fixes across multiple transaction tables.
-The transaction consistency checker prevents such issues.
+If inconsistent transactions are picked up by the statement posting process, inconsistent sales invoices and payment journals are created and the statement posting process will fail.
+The **Validate store transactions** process prevents such issues by ensuring that only transactions that pass our transaction validation rules are passed to the transaction statement calculation process.

-The following chart illustrates the posting process with the transaction consistency checker.
+The following chart illustrates the posting processes including the Validate store transactions process.

 ![Statement posting process with transaction consistency checker.](./media/validchecker.png "Statement posting process with retail transaction consistency checker")